|

 Medicare pays for most doctors' bills and associated services, but it does not cover prescription drugs.
 Supplemental insurance policies may be purchased to fill the gaps in Medicare coverage.

-While Medicare doesn't pay for most long-term care, Medicaid pays the nursing home bills for older people who have depleted their financial resources.
-Because each state administers its own Medicaid program, the eligibility requirements vary.
-Medicaid also has strict "spend down" rules that govern how and when a senior's assets can be disposed of before eligibility begins.
+While Medicare doesn’t pay for most long-term care, Medicaid pays the nursing home bills for older people who have depleted their financial resources.
+Because each state administers its own Medicaid program, eligibility requirements vary.
+Medicaid also has strict “spend-down” rules that govern how and when a senior’s assets can be disposed of before eligibility begins.
+Some people decide to reduce their assets in order to meet Medicaid’s eligibility requirements.

 State Medicaid programs might provide prescription drug benefits to seniors, but states are considering cutting certain Medicaid programs because of budget shortfalls.

-A durable power of attorney is a document that allows your parents to give you (or another trusted relative, friend or professional) the authority to make financial and legal decisions on their behalf.
-A durable power of attorney differs from a "general" power of attorney because it remains effective even if your parents become mentally incompetent.
+A durable “power of attorney” is a document that allows your parents to give you (or another trusted relative, friend or professional) the authority to make financial and legal decisions on their behalf.
+A durable power of attorney differs from a “general” power of attorney because it remains effective even if your parents become mentally incompetent.

 A health care proxy's powers include:

-- Right to refuse or consent to medical treatment
+• Right to refuse or consent to medical treatment

-- Right to access medical records
+• Right to access medical records

-- Right to end life-sustaining treatment
+• Right to end life-sustaining treatment

-On a final note, Stucki believes that outside of insurance, making wise investment choices is key to planning for the future costs of long-term care.
-"The realities are that seniors may not be able to afford or be eligible for insurance planning and will have to dip into their personal resources and savings to fund their health care needs," she says.
-"For some, home equity will be their largest savings/asset, therefore it is important to make careful decisions about saving that resource rather than using it to refinance shorter term savings."
+“The realities are that some people may not be able to afford or be eligible for private insurance and will have to dip into their personal resources and savings to fund their health care needs in retirement,” she says.
+“For many, home equity will be their largest asset.
+For these seniors, it is important to consider saving this resource for health expenses in later life rather than using it to enhance their current lifestyle.”